nmstate/nmstate.github.io/user/quick_guide.md

 ### Dependencies

-Nmstate requires NetworkManager 1.26 or later version installed and started.
+Nmstate requires NetworkManager 1.40 or later version installed and started.

-In order to support specific capabilities, additional packages is required:
+In order to support specific capabilities, additional package is required:
-- OpenVSwitch support through the NM provider requires `NetworkManager-ovs`.
+- OpenvSwitch support through the NM provider requires `NetworkManager-ovs`.

 ### Install from source